 Gone are the days of hard gruelling work and clock watching during a 9 - 5:30 job.
-Businesses across the world are introducing wellness programmes in various capacities from more relaxed rules around working from home, helping parents with flexibility around family life, to introducing office yoga; anything to encourage increased productivity in employees.
+Businesses across the world are introducing wellness programmes in various capacities from more relaxed rules around remote working from home, helping parents with flexibility around family life, to introducing a digital visitor management system and office yoga, anything to encourage increased productivity in employees.

 As more research and evidence is released surrounding the links between mental health and happiness and productivity in the workplace, it’s important to ensure you're actively cultivating a space and culture where employees are motivated to come to work get the job done.
 Mars NZ are a great example as they promote the concept that flexibility in getting the job done breeds a culture of happy employees - needless to say, winning the best workplace of the year for numerous consecutive years means they must be doing something right!

-As a small startup company, we always put the health and wellbeing of our staff first.
+As a small startup company, we always put the health and wellbeing of our staff first, and even hold an annual wellness week.
 And we’ve learned a few things along the way which have proved important for keeping our staff motivated with the intention of creating a positive and exciting office culture that all our staff want to be a part of; from perfecting the coffee grind so our employees can drink great coffee for free to playing table tennis to promote a playful and fun environment.

 In this post, we’ve outlined how to implement 8 office wellness hacks in the workplace, which are curated specifically to help you think about other ways to keep your staff happy and motivated, and improve productivity (and hopefully your bottom line along with it!)